sguzman/math-research/README.md

 - Projective geometry as a rough Category theory approximiation.
 Lines as bilateral morphisms and poinst as objects
 - Duality of Category theory objects
 - Dot product as a derivative.
 Solve for a the point that makes a dot product with the line at a point 0; perpendicular point
+- What is the dual of a number?